 - Meet leading personalities in California government and politics.

 - Understand what's behind the news headlines about state government.

-- Contribute to the formation of public policy in California-the seventh largest economy in the world.
+- Contribute to the formation of public policy in California-the fifth largest economy in the world.

-You receive 6 semester units (Credit/No credit) for working 25 hours per week in your intern placement.
-An additional 6 semester units (letter graded) are awarded for successful completion of the seminar.
+Participants receive 6 semester units (Credit/No credit) for working a minimum of 25 hours per week in an intern placement.
+An additional 6 semester units (letter graded) are awarded for successful completion of the two seminars.

-Academic units are transferred through the CSU IntraSystem Visitor program to your home campus.
-Additional courses may be taken.
+Academic units are transferred through the CSU IntraSystem Visitor program to the home campus.

-The program begins with the start of the Spring semester in late January.
-An orientation is held Wednesday through Friday the week before classes begin.
+- January: The program begins with the start of the Spring semester in mid January.
+An orientation is held Tuesday through Friday the week before classes begin.
 Placement interviews also begin this week.

 - May: The program ends in mid/late May.